-Bonds have often been included in a portfolio for their diversification benefits, on the view that they will perform well when equities underperform, and hence lower the large risk from being only in equities.
+Bonds have often been included in a portfolio for their diversification benefits, on the view that they will perform well when equities underperform and hence lower the huge risk from being only inequities.
 However, this relies heavily upon bonds having a negative correlation with equities.
 Unfortunately, history tells us even this cannot be relied upon – and given starting yields and key portfolio risks such as inflation and higher yields today – we should not rely upon bonds being diversifying, as they may not be.

-Furthermore, and very importantly, we know from watching central banks for a very long time, that their prognostications about future interest rates and inflation have routinely been incorrect.
+Furthermore, we know from watching central banks for a very long time that their prognostications about future interest rates and inflation have routinely been incorrect.
 In contrast, they can be somewhat relied upon to follow the market when market conditions push them to do so.
 They are also influenced by banks and other market participants pushing them around publicly and otherwise when it suits them – indeed we know of at least one activist fund manager that does this to the RBA (and presumably he does so because he thinks it is effective).
-One of the greatest fallacies we commonly hear propagated is that central banks control our economies and determine growth and inflation and other economic settings.
-Put simply, we don’t believe there is any compelling evidence to suggest they control these.
+One of the greatest fallacies we commonly hear is that central banks control our economies and determine growth and inflation and other economic settings.
+Simply, we don’t believe there is any compelling evidence to suggest they control these.
 Hence, don’t assume they do.

 Expect a Paradigm Shift